 We hypothesize that Bayesian hierarchical modeling may better identify hospitalized patients at risk for acute respiratory failure and prolonged mechanical ventilation than classical prediction algorithms.

 Heterogeneous and incomplete clinical data may limit prediction and implementation.
 Variables with strong predictive power in our model may not be recorded in all patients or may be missing for the time window needed for prediction, limiting development of the prediction algorithm, implementation of the therapeutic inter- ventions and the trial itself.
 To improve prediction for cases with incomplete data, we can impute the missing data.
 Informative loss by non-ignorable incomplete data may bias risk prediction or may hamper the implementation of the prediction algorithm.
-Likelihood-based mixed effects models for incomplete data give valid estimates if and only if the data are ignorably missing; that is, the parameters for the missing data process are distinct from those of the main model for the outcome, and the data are missing at random (MAR) [28].
-However, this is an unreasonable assumption for our electronic medical records, for example because physicians will request test based on the patients co-morbidity and current clinical conditions.
+Likelihood-based mixed effects models for incomplete data (including Bayesian approaches) give valid estimates if and only if the data are ignorably missing; that is, the parameters for the missing data process are distinct from those of the main model for the outcome, and the data are missing at random (MAR) [28].
+However, this is an unreasonable assumption for our electronic medical records, for example because physicians request diagnostic tests based on the patients’ co-morbidity and current clinical conditions.
 Data will not be missing at random, instead incomplete data will be associated with predictors and outcomes; this could lead to biased imputations.

-Auxiliary data can be used to impute incom- plete medical records.
-Auxiliary date are addi- tional information available in the form of variables known to be correlated with the missing data of in- terest [30].
-In our data set we find that arterial blood gas oxygen tension is often unavailable for the pre- diction time window, because it was not requested
+Auxiliary data can be used to impute incomplete medical records.
+Auxiliary data are additional information available in the form of variables known to be correlated with the missing data of interest [30].
+In our data set we find that arterial blood gas oxygen tension is often unavailable for the prediction time window, because it was not requested by the physicians.
+In this case

-by the physicians.
-In this case peripheral oxygen saturation and or or oxygen therapy may be used to impute the peripheral arterial blood oxygen tension [Figure 3].
-This approach avoids the perils associ-
+peripheral oxygen saturation and or oxygen therapy may be used to impute the peripheral arterial blood oxygen tension [Figure 3].
+This approach avoids the perils associated with missing at random (MAR)

 Figure 3: Incomplete data can hinder outcome prediction, but we can